 The Pragmatic Army drew off after the battle and retreated leaving the field to the French.
 There was no pursuit.
 During the rest of 1745 Marshall Saxe captured Tournai and other Flemish cities.
 Later in the year most of the British regiments were called back to Britain following the outbreak of the Jacobite Rising in the Highlands of Scotland.

-The most celebrated anecdote of the battle relates to Sir Charles Hay, a captain in the 1st Foot Guards (illustrated).
+- The most celebrated anecdote of the battle relates to Sir Charles Hay, a captain in the 1st Foot Guards (illustrated).
 On reaching the brow of the incline the columns confronted the French line of Foot.
 Opposite the 1st Foot Guards were the Garde Francaise.
-This French regiment had given way at Dettingen and in their precipitate retreat had tipped up one of the bridges of boats.
+This French regiment had given way at the Battle of Dettingen and in their precipitate retreat had tipped up one of the bridges of boats.
 Many had drowned.

-Sir Charles Hay is reputed to have doffed his hat and bowed to the French officers saying: “We are the English Guards.
+- Sir Charles Hay is reputed to have doffed his hat and bowed to the French officers saying: “We are the English Guards.
 We remember you from Dettingen and intend to make you swim the Scheldt as you swam the Main.”

-The alternative story is that Sir Charles Hay said “Messieurs les Gardes Francaises, s’il vous plait tirez le premier.”
+- The alternative story is that Sir Charles Hay said “Messieurs les Gardes Francaises, s’il vous plait tirez le premier.”
 Hay was wounded in the battle.

 - Fontenoy gave the British Foot a reputation for stubborn determination.
-It caused observers to express surprise at the weak performance of troops at Prestonpans and Falkirk later the same year.
+It caused observers to express surprise at the weak performance of British troops at Prestonpans and Falkirk later the same year.

-Fontenoy by Francis Skrine
+- Fontenoy by Francis Henry Skrine